smartprocure/ha-job-scheduler/README.md

 ```

 Schedule a recurring job. `runFn` will be called for every invocation of the rule.

 Set `persistScheduledMs` to a value greater than the frequency of the cron
 rule to guarantee that the last missed job will be run.
 This is useful for
 infrequent jobs that cannot be missed.
+For example, if you have a job that runs
+at 6am daily, you might want to set `persistScheduledMs` to `ms('25h')` so that
+a missed run will be attempted up to one hour past the scheduled invocation.

 Guarantees at most one delivery.